-Ocassionally, exceptional MA and MSc students may be invited by their supervisor and/or committee to transfer to the PhD Program.
-The decision to transfer will be determined and approved by the Graduate Committee.
+Ocassionally, exceptional MA and MSc students may be invited by their supervisor and/or committee to transfer to the directentry PhD Program.
+The decision to transfer will be determined and approved by the Graduate Committee as a part of the PhD application process.
 Details regarding MA/MSc to PhD transfers can be obtained from the KPE Office of the Registrar and Student Services, grad.kpe@utoronto.ca.